hieuht2910/crypto-wallet/README.md

 - User's initial wallet balance 50,000 USDT in DB record.
 - Only support Ethereum - ETHUSDT and Bitcoin - BTCUSDT pairs of crypto trading.
-- Each user has one 1 wallet to reduce the complexity
+- Each user has only one wallet to reduce the complexity

 ## Initial Data
 The application is preloaded with some initial data.  <br />